 This portion of the course grade is intended to motivate students to consider the impact of their actions on their own learning and the learning of others in the course.
-Professional interactions have meaningful benefits to you, your fellow students, and/or the teaching team.
-Analogously (similar to) in the workplace, being professional to your colleagues or supervisors will only benefit you!
-For example, you may be invited for new opportunities that you may or may not have been aware of.
-Professionalism can be demonstrated through individually demonstrating maturity and professionalism, as well as contributing meaningfully to our course community (1 point described here).
+Unprofessional interactions consume time yet have no meaningful benefits to you, your fellow students, and/or the teaching team.
+Analogously in the workplace, being unprofessional to your colleagues or supervisors will only discount you.
+When you are discounted, you will not be invited for new opportunities that you may or may not be aware of.
+Professionalism can be demonstrated through individually demonstrating maturity and professionalism, as well as contributing meaningfully to our lab community (1 point described here).
 By default, every student is assumed to be professionally mature.
 Hence, this component is awarded to every student at the beginning of the quarter.
-During the quarter, based on observations by the teaching team, which includes but is not limited to one-on-one interactions, electronic communication etc. your professionalism credit may be deducted.
+During the quarter, based on observations by the teaching team, which includes but is not limited to one-on-one interactions, electronic communication, contributing data to class data sets according to deadlines, and follow-up conversations on grades, your professionalism credit may be deducted.